Shamilkv34/book/nostarch/chapter15.md

 ### Enabling Recursive Types with Boxes

 A value of a *recursive type* can have another value of the same type as part of itself.
-Recursive types pose an issue because at compile time Rust needs to know how much space a type takes up.
+Recursive types pose an issue because, at compile time, Rust needs to know how much space a type takes up.
 However, the nesting of values of recursive types could theoretically continue infinitely, so Rust can’t know how much space the value needs.
 Because boxes have a known size, we can enable recursive types by inserting a box in the recursive type definition.